sunday-pizza-kitchen/sundaypizzakitchen.com/content/software/_index.md

 - ½ tsp of dried oregano
 - 1 tsp of dried basil
 - ½ tsp of dried marjoram
-- 1 tbsp of sugar
+- 1 tbsp of sugar or 1 squirt of honey

 For the San Marzano tomatoes, I pick up these at my local supermarket: